Help with knowing what to do for a High School Dance

 Me being tall, I was designated to ‘Jump-for-the-Ball’.
 As I came down I landed wrong, ending up in a total dyslocation of my knee cap.
 I’ll spare you the ugly details, you can look it up.

-I was off crutches by then and we had a great time at the prom.
+Well, I was off crutches by the dance and we had a great time at the prom.

 Dating asking and answering